seeingnft/teia-/Setting-up-a-Teia-Mirror-Clone.md

 npm run start # to test locally npm run build
 ```
-The output build can be found in the `build` directory, copy this output to your web server.
+The output build can be found in the `build` directory, copy the content of this folder to your web server's root.

-### `.htaccess` for apache
+### Setup `.htaccess` for Apache

 ```htaccess
 RewriteEngine on